“We Volunteer Because We Care!”

 On April 21, 1962, the ground was broken and construction began on the new station.
 Only 16 months after breaking ground the building was completed.
 On April 15, 1962, the building officially opened and crews began responding to calls.
 In September of 1962, hundreds of citizens attended the official dedication of the building.

 Many things have changed in nearly 60 years.
-Lakeside Volunteer Rescue Squad now answers nearly 2,100 calls a year, has a fleet of 4 ambulances, 1 quick response vehicle, and 1 all-terrain EMS cart.
+Lakeside Volunteer Rescue Squad now answers nearly 1,500 calls a year, has a fleet of 3 ambulances, 1 quick response vehicle, and 1 all-terrain EMS cart.
 Today’s ambulances are equipped with the most up to date equipment for Basic and Advanced Life Support.
 The squad has a combination of over 60 volunteers who are trained EMT’s to Paramedics.
 To date the Lakeside Volunteer Rescue Squad if one of the last squads in the State of Virginia to provide emergency no cost EMS transport to medical facilities.
-All capital and operational expenses are paid for with funds gathered from donations, grants, Henrico County fund allocations, and the Four-for-Life program.
+All capital and operational expenses are paid for with funds received from donations, grants, Henrico County fund allocations, and the Four-for-Life program.

 We want you to share the wonderful feeling of being there when people need us the most.
 Become a Member and get that feeling.